ScottTodd/scotttodd.github.io/pages/about.md

 Hi!
 I'm Scott!

+I build cool things for Google in Seattle!

+I enjoy graphics programming - turning math and arcane GPU knowledge into pretty pictures.
+I also like data visualization, interaction design, and game development.

-I currently work for Google in Seattle, WA.
-During an internship there in 2014, I helped add WebGL performance analysis tools to their open source <a href="http://google.github.io/tracing-framework/">Web Tracing Framework</a>.
+I added WebGL performance analysis tools to the <a href="http://google.github.io/tracing-framework/">Web Tracing Framework</a>.
+Check out the docs for what I added <a href="http://google.github.io/tracing-framework/analyzing-traces.html">here</a>.

 I graduated from <a href="http://www.rpi.edu/">Rensselaer</a> (RPI), where I studied <a href="http://www.cs.rpi.edu/">Computer Science</a> and <a href="http://www.hass.rpi.edu/pl/gaming">Games and Simulation Arts & Sciences</a>.
-I enjoy graphics, gameplay, and data visualization programming.

-Before working for Google, I spent three summers interning at <a href="http://www.mitre.org/">The MITRE Corporation</a> working on social network analysis, research tools, and other fun projects.
-Take a look at my resume for more details.
+I also spent three summers interning at <a href="http://www.mitre.org/">The MITRE Corporation</a> working on social network analysis, research tools, and other fun projects.

 <br>
 <hr>